-A typical Energy Management Software Solution (EMS) is also known as a DDC (Direct Digital Control) system or Building Automation Software.
-A typical solution consists of number of devices and controllers that are installed onto the equipment, and are networked together.
-A front end software program provides end user access to monitor and control equipment.
+A typical Energy Management Software (EMS) solution is also known as a DDC (Direct Digital Control) system or Building Automation Control software.
+A typical solution consists of number of devices and controllers that are installed onto a specific set of equipment, networked together and then programmed utilizing a front end software program.
+This provides end user with access to their HVAC system allowing the ability to monitor and control the equipment.

-HVAC (heating, ventilation and air conditioning) and lighting controls are two of the most common systems that can be automated, and typically provide a reduction in energy consumption and cost savings.
-Most HVAC systems are controlled by manual or programmable thermostats that provide limited capabilities and no information on the system’s actual performance.
+HVAC (heating, ventilation and air conditioning) and lighting equipment are two of the most common systems that are considered for automation.
+Most HVAC and lighting systems are controlled by manual or simplistic programmable devices that offer limited capabilities and very little information on the system’s actual performance.

-If your building is not being controlled by an energy management system, you may have the opportunity to massive operational and maintenance savings.
-Working with highly experienced partners that specialize in control systems, Guardian can help you to:
+If your building is not being controlled by an energy management system, you may have the opportunity to massive energy and maintenance savings.
+Guardian can help you to: